 - Your time.

-Pricing Strategy: is dependant on your marketing strategy.
-If you want to create a high end product you may look into Prestige Pricing, for a product that you are entering in a very saturated marketplace, you may want to use a Penetrating Price strategy.
+Is dependent on your marketing strategy.
+If you want to create a high end product you may look into prestige pricing, for a product that you are entering in a very saturated marketplace, you may want to use a Penetrating Price strategy.
 There are numerous methods in which to price based on your marketing strategy, but the primary price should be based on covering your costs and making a profit.

-Product Research: This is the most important aspect of Product Creation.
+This is the most important aspect of product creation.
 You want to be sure that you are creating something the consumer is willing to purchase.
 Remember (although it can be hard) not to take any of the feedback personally.
 Do not influence your testers in anyway; they may be afraid to hurt your feelings and this taints the research.
 Ideas and strategies for product features, distribution strategy, price and many other components can be discovered and discussed through research: